5l1v3r1/payphoneDS/README.md

 # Payphone DS!
 A Payphone Hacking/Phreaking emulation software I made for the Nintendo DS platform in 2009.<br /><br />
-A video of the software running on a Nintendo DS: <a href="https://www.youtube.com/watch?v=3ABVnm1babs">https://www.youtube.com/watch?v=3ABVnm1babs</a>
+A video of the software running on a Nintendo DS: <a href="https://www.youtube.com/watch?v=3ABVnm1babs">https://www.youtube.com/watch?v=3ABVnm1babs</a><br />
+Hack the Gibson DS! <a href="https://www.youtube.com/watch?v=mmLoxryJZwY">https://www.youtube.com/watch?v=mmLoxryJZwY</a>
 <br /><br />
 # Phone Numbers
 Here is a list of phone numbers that I (thankfully) found on the Way-Back Machine from web.archive.org!<br />